Aki-Kunnn/Area_tool/README.md

 ### Step 1: Install All Necessary Packages for the Tool

-- **This step is only necessary when running the script for the first time**
+- **The first three steps are only necessary when running the script for the first time, or reseting your environment**

 One of the first things you should see when you open up the script for the first time is this window with the code.